nikola3794/edge-evaluation-PASCAL-MT-tmp/README.md

 # How to use

-* Open the script root/seism-master/src/gt_wrappers/db_root_dir.m and set the variable db_root_dir to the path where the edge labels are stored as .mat files.
+* Open the script root/seism-master/src/gt_wrappers/db_root_dir.m.
+Set the variable db_root_dir to the path where the edge labels are stored as .mat files.
 In the .mat files, the pascal-context semantic segmentation classes should actually be stored, because edges are defined as borders between semantic classes.
 The .mat files should actually be inside a directory called "trainval" which is inside the db_root_dir path.

 * Open the script root/Multi-Task-Learning-PyTorch-master/utils/mypath.py.
 Set the variable db_root to the directory of the PASCAL_MT dataset.
 Set the variable seism_root to the root of the seism-master directory from this codebase (root/seism-master).

-* Open the script root/Multi-Task-Learning-PyTorch-master/evaluation/eval_edge2.py and set the variable edge_pred_paths as a list of paths of directories where the predicted edges of the validation set are saved as .png images.
+* Open the script root/Multi-Task-Learning-PyTorch-master/evaluation/eval_edge2.py.
+Set the variable edge_pred_paths as a list of paths of directories where the predicted edges of the validation set are saved as .png images.
 The predicted edges need to be of the same size as the original image.

-* Open the script root/Multi-Task-Learning-PyTorch-master/evaluation/seism/pr_curves_base.m and make sure that the variable gt_set has a value 'val', so that only validation data points are evaluated.
+* Open the script root/Multi-Task-Learning-PyTorch-master/evaluation/seism/pr_curves_base.m.
+Make sure that the variable gt_set has a value 'val', so that only validation data points are evaluated.

 * With a python3 interpreter, run the script root/Multi-Task-Learning-PyTorch-master/evaluation/eval_edge2.py